rarya2310/TA_Engineering_Web/README.md

-# TA Engineering Webapp
+# T.A.
+Engineering Webapp

-This is a modern, multi-page static website for TA Engineering, built with HTML, Tailwind CSS (via CDN), and JavaScript.
+This is a modern, multi-page static website for T.A.
+Engineering, built with HTML, Tailwind CSS (via CDN), and JavaScript.
 The project is organized for easy extension and customization.

 ## Structure
 - `src/` — Main source folder for HTML, CSS, and JS